wjdenny/wjdenny.github.io/content/@2019deaver_wish.md

   - topic/queer
   - topic/teens
 draft: false
-alias: "" I Wish You All the Best"
+alias: "I Wish You All the Best"
 ---
 # I Wish You All the Best
 [[Mason Deaver]] wrote this book for [[PUSH]].